Picture of The JBL Flip 6 speaker while recharging.

 Also, the battery gauge normally shows battery recharging status.
 I.e. As long as charging continues, one of the progress lights in the meter blinks white.
 And, as mentioned, the gauge fully darkens when charging wraps up.
 But if the meter still blinks after several hours on the charge, then chances are, recharging is not working correctly.

-JBL Flip 6 Charging Issues, Reasons and Resolutions
+JBL Flip 6 Charging Issues: Reasons and Resolutions

-Picture of the red light flashing on the JBL Flip 6 BT speaker.
+Picture of the red light flashing.

 1.The Power Outlet May Not Be Hot